burcakotlu/GLANET/README.md

 	$ cpanm JSON

-3. Download executable GLANET.jar from :ref:`executable-label`
+3. Download executable GLANET.jar from [here](https://drive.google.com/open?id=0BwmVAJuppNSMOTJJSXZMZDRzSzg&usp=sharing).

-4. Download Data.zip from :ref:`data-label` and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
+4. Download Data.zip from [here](https://drive.google.com/open?id=0BwmVAJuppNSMTnlVLWpqdGNzOFk&usp=sharing) and extract it under a directory you name it, for example GLANET (e.g.: ~path/to/GLANET/).
    Data.zip contains the necessary data for Annotation.
    The important point is that this directory must be the parent directory of extracted Data directory (e.g.: ~path/to/GLANET/Data).